1800 horsepower, diesel

 American Locomotive Company

-New York, Chicago, St. Louis Railroad "Nickel Plate Road #170" Steam Locomotive.
+New York, Chicago, St. Louis Railroad "Nickel Plate Road #170" Steam Locomotive was built in 1927.
 Number 170 is The oldest surviving "Hudson" locomotive.
 Passenger locomotive until 1947.

 Locomotive